allegro/axion-release-plugin/docs/configuration/ci_servers.md

     tagging:
       stage: tag
       image: ....
       script:
        - git remote set-url origin ${CI_SERVER_URL}/${CI_PROJECT_NAMESPACE}/${CI_PROJECT_NAME}.git
        - ./gradlew release -Prelease.disableChecks -Prelease.pushTagsOnly -Prelease.overriddenBranchName=${CI_COMMIT_BRANCH} -Prelease.customUsername=${PROJECT_ACCESS_TOKEN_BOT_NAME} -Prelease.customPassword=${PROJECT_ACCESS_TOKEN}

-NOTE: You need to set the git remote url first, as GitLab's default cloned project url will have added the non repo-write permision [gitlab-ci-token](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html) to the origin url.
+NOTE: You need to set the git remote url first, as GitLab's default cloned project url will have added the non repo-write permission [gitlab-ci-token](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html) to the origin url.

 Disabling checks is necessary because `axion-release` is not able to verify if current commit is ahead of remote.
 Setting pushTagsOnly ensures that git will not throw an error by attempting to push commits while not working on a branch.

 Since Gitlab will do a detached head checkout, the branch name has to be overridden when `versionWithBranch` is used.